stiiven-dev/State-Tracker/README.md

 When the system confirms a dangerous event such as:

 -A fall
--Abnormal physiological values
+- Abnormal physiological values
--Unusual behaviour patterns
+- Unusual behaviour patterns

 the alert mechanism is activated.